leangjia/blender_docs/manual/grease_pencil/modes/object/convert_to_geometry.rst

       If you want to convert your sketch to a mesh, simply choose *NURBS* first, and then convert the created curve to a mesh.

+Bevel Depth
+   The :ref:`Bevel Depth <bpy.types.Curve.bevel_depth>` to use for the converted curve object.

+Bevel Resolution
+   The :ref:`Bevel Resolution <bpy.types.Curve.bevel_resolution>` to use for the converted curve object.

 Normalize Weight
    Will scale weights value so that they fit into the (0.0 to 1.0) range.

+Radius Factor
+   Multiplier for the points' radii (set from the stroke's width).

 Link Strokes
    Will create a single spline, i.e. curve element, from all strokes in active Grease Pencil layer.
    This is especially useful if you want to use the curve as a path.